JCofman/vscodeaction/README.md

 ## 🔑 Secrets

+- PUBLISHER - Required to publish a release to vscode Marketplace
-- PUBLISH_TOKEN - Required to publish a release to vscode Marketplace
+- PUBLISHER_TOKEN - Required to publish a release to vscode Marketplace

 ## 💻 Examples